tueimage/essential-skills/keras.md

 ```

 ---

-**If you are not familiar with list comprehensions, the syntax above may seem weird.
+**Tip:** If you are not familiar with list comprehensions, the syntax above may seem weird.
 A list comprehension is a fast way of typing simple loop functions.
 For example `[x**2 for x in range(1, 11)]` is a fast way of computing a series of squares ([1, 4, 9, 16, 25, 36, 49, 64, 81, 100]).
 The longer equivalant would be
 ```python
 l = []
 for x in range(1, 11):
     l.append(x**2)
 ```

 ---